cb-Vicky-Gupta/cb-Vicky-Gupta/README.md

 ### 👨‍💻 About

 Frontend developer focused on building production React and Next.js applications with TypeScript.
 I care about clean component architecture, performance, accessibility, and shipping interfaces that feel fast.
-Currently deepening my backend skills with Python and FastAPI, and I write technical articles about what I build along the way.
+I write technical articles about what I build along the way.

 - 🔭 Building React/Next.js apps with TypeScript, Redux Toolkit & Tailwind
-- 🌱 Learning Python, FastAPI, and system design
+- 🌱 Learning Java, DSA, and system design
 - ✍️ I write technical blogs on frontend architecture and state management
 - 💬 Ask me about React performance, TypeScript, or component design